Oracle 1Z0-071 Exam Dumps

 Correct Answer: C

-Which two are true about the MERGE statement?
+Which two statements are true about transactions in the Oracle Database server?

 Show Answer Hide Answer